Embiran

-Embiran is a 2019 Indian Tamil language realistic thriller film directed by Krishna Pandi, starring Rejith Menon, Radhika Preethi and T. S. B. K. Moulee.
-Rejith Menon played as Priyan, Radhika Preethi as Jeya and T. S. B. K. Moulee played grandfather of Jeya.
+Embiran is a 2019 Indian Tamil language thriller film directed by Krishna Pandi and produced by Panchavarnam.
+The film stars Rejith Menon, Radhika Preethi, and T. S. B. K. Moulee.
+The music was composed by Prasanna with cinematography by M. Pugazhenthi and editing by D. Manoj.
+The film released on 22 March 2019.

 The story revolves around two young people from different professions who fall in love with each other.